-- 5.26 There are some sports grounds and courses which are located on the coast, such as football pitches.
-Whilst some sports facilities are only for the benefit of their membership, almost all allow visitors and some are available to the public (to hire, for example).
-Some coastal golf courses are at high risk, as often they are on undefended stretches of the coast. - 5.27 Golf courses often have a dual role, firstly as a local sporting, leisure and cultural facility they often have a restaurant, bar and function rooms and secondly as an important tourist location for golfing societies and golfing holidays.
+- 5.28 Golf courses often have a dual role, firstly as a local sporting, leisure and cultural facility (they often have a restaurant, bar and function rooms, for example) and secondly as an important tourist location for golfing societies and golfing holidays.
 Therefore, it is important to retain golf courses where at all practicable.
 It may sometimes be possible to create new holes inland to replace those under threat, depending on land availability (and other considerations); this would be supported in principle.
-Some enabling development might be considered necessary to support the creation of new holes and this is discussed in Chapter 6. - 5.28 New development should not hinder future realignment of the England Coast Path and should seek to proactively provide future options for realignment of this path and other public access.
-Other public access (e.g. rights-of-way) should also be considered, including safeguarding/improving existing and relocating/creating new ones, as appropriate. - 5.29 Where a business or commercial use does not rely on a coastal location as part of its overall business plan, timely relocation to a site outside the CCMA would be supported.
-Short-term re-use of buildings/land that become vacant may be suitable for alternative uses but will be subject to time-limited planning conditions to manage risk. - 5.30 To help businesses and commercial uses relocate to alternative sites outside the CCMA, there may be support for the development of mixed-use schemes to assist the viability of new proposals.
+Some enabling development might be considered necessary to support the creation of new holes and this is discussed in Chapter 6. - 5.29 Where a business or commercial use does not rely on a coastal location as part of its overall business plan, timely relocation to a site outside the CCMA would be supported.
+Short-term re-use of buildings/land that become vacant may be suitable for alternative uses, but will be subject to time-limited planning conditions to manage risk. - 5.30 To help businesses and commercial uses relocate to alternative sites outside the CCMA, there may be support for the development of mixed-use schemes to assist the viability of new proposals.
 This could take the form of new residential or retail developments but will be subject to applicants demonstrating that the scheme will not be viable without the inclusion of other forms of development.
-Additionally, 'enabling' development if proven to be necessary will only be permitted on appropriate sites in sustainable locations.
+Additionally, enabling development if proven to be necessary will only be permitted on appropriate sites in sustainable locations.
 This will depend on the specific purpose of the enabling development and considered in the planning balance of other policies in the respective local plans.
-It would also be expected that any enabling development would only be a small proportion of the new development (see Chapter 6 public benefits). - 5.31 The loss of agricultural land to erosion is not compensated financially by the Government.
-However, some permitted development rights for agricultural buildings and operations exist and these can be used, as appropriate.
-Where (for example) a barn used to store machinery is at high risk of being lost and it needs to be relocated/replaced elsewhere, in a location at lower risk, this would be given favourable consideration. - 5.32 Where infrastructure is proposed to be relocated, appropriate consideration should be given to potential relocation alternatives.
-In some cases, there may be only one main option (perhaps for operational reasons) but in most cases costs and environmental considerations will also be significant.
-All opportunities to 'climate-proof' such relocations as much as possible (i.e. make them resilient to future climate change) should be taken.
-In all cases, the clear rationale for the proposed relocation option/choice should be set out, with consideration of alternatives also detailed.
-Early discussions with the relevant Local Planning Authority should take place, along with any other relevant bodies, such as the Marine Management Organisation and the Environment Agency.
+It would also be expected that any enabling development would only be a small proportion of the new development (see Chapter 6 public benefits).